ScratchAddons/website-v2/content/docs/reference/addon-api/addon.notifications.md

   </tr>
 </table>

-Fires when any notification by the addon is clicked.
+Fires when any existing notification is closed.
-`event.detail.id` is provided, which specifies which notification has been closed.

 ### buttonclick
 <table>